Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Simulation Results and Analysis

 \subsubsection{Resource Utilization and Energy Efficiency}

-The bottom row of Figure \ref{fig:stability_ee} evaluates the system's throughput-per-Watt performance.
-In the Crowded Urban scenario represented by Figure \ref{fig:stability_ee:EE_urban}, TAG-MAPPO stabilizes at approximately 5 Mbps/W, maintaining a clear lead over the K-Means geometrical baseline of 3.4 Mbps/W. The learning efficiency is further highlighted in Figure \ref{fig:stability_ee:EE_suburban}, where the energy efficiency of TAG-MAPPO converges much faster than QMIX, which requires over 2000 episodes to approach a similar performance level.
+The bottom row of Fig.~\ref{fig:stability_ee} evaluates the system's throughput-per-Watt performance.
+In the Crowded Urban scenario shown in Fig.~\ref{fig:stability_ee:EE_urban}, TAG-MAPPO achieves a steady-state efficiency of approximately 5 Mbps/W, which significantly outperforms the K-Means geometrical baseline of 3.4 Mbps/W. This gain is maintained even during the merging phase where $1600 \le ep < 3300$, a period when high user density typically complicates interference management.

-The integration of graph-based feature aggregation allows agents to identify energy-optimal hovering positions that minimize propulsion power while maximizing communication utility.
-As evidenced across all geographical profiles from Figure \ref{fig:stability_ee:EE_urban} to Figure \ref{fig:stability_ee:EE_rural}, TAG-MAPPO not only achieves superior efficiency but also maintains a much tighter confidence interval than MLP-based approaches.
-This consistent resource efficiency is vital for the Internet of UAVs.
-It ensures battery longevity and minimizes control-plane overhead for mission-critical 6G services.
+The robustness of the proposed framework is further highlighted in the high-speed regime for $ep > 3300$.
+As shown across all scenarios in Fig.~\ref{fig:stability_ee:EE_urban} through Fig.~\ref{fig:stability_ee:EE_rural}, TAG-MAPPO maintains a tighter confidence interval and higher asymptotic $E_{\text{ee}}$ compared to its competitors.
+By integrating graph-based features, agents can identify energy-optimal hovering positions that minimize high-speed propulsion power $P_k^{\text{fly}}$ while maximizing communication utility.
+This consistency in resource efficiency is vital for mission-critical 6G services, as it ensures both battery longevity and control-plane stability in volatile aerial environments.